rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Uploading_Data/Uploading_Using_a_Desktop_Application.md

    - Username: your CNDA username
    - Password: your CNDA password

-   Note: server should always be exactly cnda.wustl.edu
+   Note: Server should always be exactly cnda.wustl.edu.
+In the near future, we are migrating to CNDA2, which has a different login method.
+See more on that below.

 3. Click **Login**.